sansroot/Dotfiles-V6_Hyprland/README.md

 hyprpaper: pacman -S hyprpaper (install it from distro's repository)

-alacritty: pacman -S alacritty (install it from distro's repository)

 hyprshot: yay -S hyprshot (install it from AUR/github repo)

 hyprlock: pacman -S hyprlock (install it from distro's repository)